 The products DiPrima particularly dislikes are strapstyle fruit bars, which she says are just concentrated fruit sugar in a gum-like consistency without the benefit of fibre that comes in fresh fruit.
 They can also stick to the teeth and contribute to dental caries.

-Yoghurts may seem like a healthier option, but it pays to read the pack.
-Nestlé Hi-5 Real Fruit Yoghurt Strawberry has a moderate amount of fat – from milk – but like many yoghurts it contains only 5% fruit and quite a lot of sugar (16%).
+Yoghurts may seem like a healthier option, but it pays to read the pack as many yoghurts contain quite a lot of sugar.
 Even babies have their own yoghurt.
 Aimed at the six months-plus market, Yoplait’s baby yoghurt claims to have a texture close to breast milk that is gentle on little tummies and clings to the spoon, making it easy to eat.
 While technically it doesn’t include added sugar, apple juice contributes to its 14.4% sugar content and it costs a lot more than a serve of natural yoghurt with some puréed fresh fruit added.

 Evangelista says parents should bear in mind that just because a product is marketed specifically for children it doesn’t mean your child needs it.
 Her basic rule is, “if you don’t normally eat it, there’s a good chance your child doesn’t need it either”.